Things to know about making websites

 The default width of 700 pixels gives a readable column of text and accommodates an image file with a native width up to 700 pixels.
 640 pixel wide images can be accommodated with a white border 30 pixels wide on each side (plus top and bottom).
 The wider width template accommodates an image file with a native width of 1024 pixels.
 It is generally recommended that the maximum standard webpage image widths on desktop would be between 1024 pixels and 1920 pixels.
 Any wider wastes bandwidth.
 1920 pixels is a common width for a desktop computer screen but that includes the scrollbar so an image 1920 pixels wide would be slightly squashed so is a bit too wide.
 1024 pixels is a good maximum width.

 The theme contains a <div> classname 'max' that stetches the whole width of the screen excluding the scrollbar.
 This class can be used in either template to spread an image across the entire screen without triggering a horizontal scrollbar in any device at any width.
-The <div class="max"> can be used to spread anything across the entire screen but it is too wide for readable text.
+The image must be specified as follows, adjusting the dimensions as per the image:

-The theme contains <div class="w700″>, <div class="w640″> and <div class="w600″> to contrain the column width to 700 pixels, 640 pixels or 600 pixels as required within the wider templates or <div class="max">.
+The theme contains <div class="w700″>, <div class="w640″>, <div class="w600″> and <div class="w540″> to contrain the column width to 700 pixels, 640 pixels, 600 pixels or 540 pixels as required within the wider templates or <div class="max">.

 Remember to add </div> at the bottom of all <div>s.